christytan/ords-apex-dbcs/exacs-QA/DataPump.md

 ## Steps

-### STEP 1: Download sample data pump export file from Oracle Learning Library github repository
+### STEP 1: Download a sample data pump export file from Oracle Learning Library github repository

 - Log into your bastion server